 In the PPDN model, the layers and repetition numbers of the classical DenseNet-264 model were used precisely.
 The transition layer is the same as shown in Fig. 4.
 In the proposed model, the architecture shown in Fig. 6 was created by connecting discrete Density blocks in parallel to the developed Density blocks.
 Classic DenseNet architecture consists of successively added layers.
 Parallel blocks were connected with Transition layers, which have the same properties as classical DenseNet.
-In the PPDN architecture, as seen in Fig. 6.
-Dense blocks combine feature maps from different channels to help the feature extraction process.
+In the PPDN architecture, Dense blocks combine feature maps from different channels to help the feature extraction process (see Fig. 6).